ae-dschorsaanjo/picilang/picilang.md

 ## Verb tenses and aspects <a id="tenses" href="#tenses">&#5130;</a> <a href="#top">&#5123;</a>

 Verb tenses are expressed via a series of modifiers, such as `moso` for future tense and `pini` for perfect aspect.
 Note that the aspects may not fully correspond to their English namesakes! (if there are any; see [aspect vs. tense](https://en.wikipedia.org/wiki/Grammatical_aspect#Aspect_vs._tense))

+Any and all verb tenses and aspects are optional and to be omitted if context allows.

 Both tenses and aspect can be used on each verb, or in combinations with one another.
 When combined the compound word takes the form of _aspect-tense_.

 Full table of current tenses and aspects: